vikramnayyar/Restaurant-Rating-Prediction/README.md

 A good customer evaluation; certainly lays a lasting platform for the restaurant’s profit.

 ## Technical Description
 The main project scripts are in the "src" directory.
+Exceptionally, "app.py" is in app directory.
 The main constituting scripts are as follows

 * **get_data.py:** This script downloads the data.
 The data is not present in the repository due to upload size restrictions of Github.
 NaNs are removed.
 Cleaned dataset and locations and restaurant type dictionaries are saved.
 These dictionaries are later used by Streamlit app.